lpuglisi/Interesting-Problems/README.md

-# Interesting-Problems
+# Interesting Problems
-A collection of interesting problems and solutions using Python, R, and C++
+Collection of problems and solutions using Python, C++, and R